pointw-dev/halchemy/src/docs-generator/src/concurrency/using.md

 4. If the ETag matches, the server will apply the change and return a `200 OK` response.
 5. If the resource has been changed by someone else, the server will return a `412 Precondition Failed` response.

-What happens in the event of a `412 Precondition Failed` response is up to you.
+What your application does with a  `412 Precondition Failed` is up to you.
 You could:
 - Inform the user that the resource has been changed and ask them to refresh the page.
 - Automatically refresh the resource and apply the change again.
 - Merge the changes together.